The controversy over how the Minnesota Freedom Fund is spending its donations, explained

 After the MFF disclosed how they’ve spent some of their money so far, and how they hope to expand their efforts beyond these protests in the future, some people actually demanded their donations back.
 “Post receipts or I want my money back,” one person responded on Twitter.
 “There shouldn’t be a single protestor in this country in need of bail or housing,” another replied.
 “The people have expectations of the funds donated.
 Let’s go.”
 Others demanded they spread that money to different organizations across the country.
 Some claimed they had been scammed.

 Despite critics‘ claims that the fund should work harder to help those who have been recently arrested, protestors have been actually bailed out.
-“We are paying, and have paid, all protest bail that’s come our way,” The MMF said on Twitter in an explanation of its recent work and future goals (the MFF did not immediately respond to a request for comment).
+“We are paying, and have paid, all protest bail that’s come our way,” the MMF said on Twitter in an explanation of its recent work and future goals (the MFF did not immediately respond to a request for comment).
 Pilar Maria Weiss, director of Community Justice Exchange, which started the National Bail Fund Network, put it a different way: “Hopefully people understand that just because Minnesota Freedom Fund received $31 million in donations, doesn’t mean that there has been $31 million in [protest] bail set to date,” she says.

 If you donated to a bail fund to help these protests, you won’t get a receipt of who exactly your donation bailed out, because there are confidentiality issues around sharing the information of someone’s specific case.
 And not every protestor who is arrested has to pay bail: some are immediately released, some are given desk appearance tickets—which means they are not arraigned or incarcerated—and some people charged with more serious crimes are being held without bail.
 Weiss notes that these protests are also ongoing.
-There could be more protestor arrests which still require bail funds this weekend, or next week, and police are still investigating and arresting people who participated in protests weeks ago.
-And in some municipalities, bail funds also face restrictions about what they can pay: in New York, charitable bail funds can only pay bail that is less than $2,000.
+There could be more protestor arrests that still require bail funds this weekend, or next week, and police are still investigating and arresting people who participated in protests weeks ago.
+And in some municipalities, bail funds also face restrictions about what they can pay: In New York, charitable bail funds can only pay bail that is less than $2,000.

 “They just received these unanticipated donations about two weeks ago, they’re a volunteer-led organization, they’re going to figure out how to transparently and responsibly spend all of that money on bail because that’s what they do, but that might take more than two weeks,” says Weiss.
-“If an organization spent $31 million in two weeks and just kind of did it willy nilly, there’d be the reverse [critique]: ‘Oh my god, it wasn’t transparent, there wasn’t a plan.”
+“If an organization spent $31 million in two weeks and just kind of did it willy nilly, there’d be the reverse [critique]: ‘Oh my god, it wasn’t transparent, there wasn’t a plan.'”
 Weiss notes that these community bail funds are also 501(c)(3) organizations, meaning there are laws about what they can do and regulations requiring they share financial documents.

-The slow moving bail process
+The slow-moving bail process

 Paying bail also takes time.
 Small freedom funds typically post one or two bails a day, according to Columbia Law School associate professor Kellen Funk.
 “There aren’t scores of knowledgeable bail lawyers waiting around to be hired when a charity receives a sudden influx of funds, so a charity that has worked on one or two bail cases a day will not be able to rapidly scale up even in normal times, setting aside the additional complications of a pandemic,” he says in an email.
-“Posting bail is an intricate and arcane legal process—it takes me 14 weeks to explain it in class to upper-year student.”
+“Posting bail is an intricate and arcane legal process—it takes me 14 weeks to explain it in class to an upper-year student.”

 To Funk, the fact that a relatively young bail fund such as the Minnesota Freedom Foundation was even able to post $200,000 in bail in less than three weeks “is super impressive, even if it represents a small portion of the funds received.”
 He says that he expects the fund to scale up its good work with those newly acquired donations to do even more to help disadvantaged communities in Minneapolis in the future.